rphillips/datasette-kindle-highlights/README.md

 Browse to http://localhost:8001/

+## Development

+[Just](https://github.com/casey/just) is an awesome program to run specific commands.

+Running `just` in the project directory displays a bunch of convienient commands.

+`just build` will build a release version of kindle_highlights.
+`just run` will build kindle_highlights, generate a database, and run datasette

+There are many more!

 ## Status

 This project is just at the very beginning stages.
 I welcome anyone to help out.
 I would like to add the following features: